 Kid to Kid is successful because of how we serve our communities

 When a customer opens a little pink door and enters a Kid to Kid store, she will see a counter chock full of brightly colored products and walk past neatly organized racks with over ten thousand like-new clothing items that average about $5.
 She will observe customers receiving cash for the items they brought in to recycle.
-The efforts of Kid to Kid franchisees kept 13.2 million items out of landfills in 2019 which reinforces the relationship with their environmentally sensitive customers.
+Between Kid to Kid and its sister brand Uptown Cheapskate, our franchisees have kept over 200 million items out of landfills since inception, which reinforces the relationship with their environmentally sensitive customers.

 Medium wrote a piece on the merits of resale shopping titled “What are the Environmental Benefits of Buying Pre-Owned Clothes?”
 Medium explained: “When many clothes get discarded by most people, it generates an enormous amount of waste.
 But when those garments are used to their fullest capabilities, then clothing can take up to 10 years before touching a landfill.
 A lot of water and chemicals go into manufacturing our garments.
 Approximately 1,800 gallons of water are required to make one pair of blue jeans.
 If the clothes are recycled, it means we are living a more sustainable life.
 The water that is used to make these clothes, instead of getting lost as industrial waste, can now be used for other purposes, like drinking water.”

 The ability to own a business that’s good for the environment is important to our customers and franchise owners alike: